rbatorsky/intro-to-ngs-bioinformatics/lessons/04_Alignment_Cleanup.md

 2. Login with your Tufts credentials
 3. Choose Interactive Apps->IGV.
 Set parameters, click “Launch”

+3. Choose `Interactive Apps->IGV`.
+Set parameters below and , click `Launch`
 <img src="../img/od_igv_1.png" width="500">
 4. Choose the following compute resource parameters: 1 hour, 2 cores, 4 GB memory, Default Batch Parition, Default Reservation

 <img src="../img/od_igv_2.png" width="500">
-5. Click the blue button “Launch NoVNC in New Tab” when it appears
+5. Click the blue button `Launch NoVNC in New Tab` when it appears

-After this the IGV window will appearm, probably as a small window on a grey background.
+After this the IGV window will appear, probably as a small window on a grey background.
 Click the square icon in the top right corner to maximize the window.

 <img src="../img/igv_start.png" width="500">